Michael Jubinville, MPH

 In order to bank your sperm, you will need to collect a sample of your semen.
 This usually takes place in a private collection room at a sperm bank.
 You may choose to collect the sample on your own or you may have your wife or partner come into the room with you.

 is designed to damage and kill cells like cancer cells that are dividing rapidly.
 Unfortunately cancerous cells are not the only cells in your body that divide rapidly.
 Some cells in your testicles are also doing this to create sperm.
-So chemotherapy can also damage them.
+Chemotherapy can also damage them.
 It is quite probable that with chemotherapy, you will experience some period of infertility.

 High doses of chemotherapy, such as those given before a